josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🕳️_i_aint_saying_the_gc_are_goldiggers.md

 i saw that flavour at a later event, so who does have all these mysteriously deleting points of media?
 "nothing under the bed is scary; one just ought to look properly and say, "hello! would you like some tea? i'm so sorry if i scared you..."

+---

+okay it took me five minutes this is hilarious.

+named outward director searched on companies house.

+companies house: curated split twin profile for said director.

+check single strand split:  kkl executors.

+if youre not up on the lore, you wont know, but i know what that is.

+i think calling it a "solicitors" is a little...

+i mean i dont know thia is your field not mine, but its not how i would describe what the uk subsiduary of the jnf actually does.

+but it gets better.

+i get a 403 bad gateway on every site for the jnf uk and kkl.

+last time this happened was when as antizionist jews we found ourselves all preemptively blocked from caa when there was concerning use of our implied consent in rhetoric.

+do we all see how this stuff carries distinct flavours?

+what was the decision in 2016 which led to a board shuffle, i wonder.

+aligns with quite a few key events, so very possibly unrelated, but also worth ruling out a number of possible overlaps.

+---

+and when i "marry for money"?

+i will at least only marry someone who seea in that wonky a scan on the 1948 paperwork and has the overwhelming desire to straighten things out.

+one prefers those who do, not those who don't.

 2025-10-08